Chart Color Schemes

 Hove features high concentrations of lone person households, with a fairly typical median household size

 Family households account for 60.8% of all households, including 25.2% couples with children, 27.3% couples without children, and 8.0% single parent families.
-Non-family households constitute the remaining 39.2%, with lone person households at 36.5% and group households comprising 2.3% of the total.
-The median household size is 2.2 people, aligning with the Greater Adelaide average.
+Non-family households make up the remaining 39.2%, with lone person households at 36.5% and group households comprising 2.3% of the total.
+The median household size is 2.2 people, which matches the Greater Adelaide average.

 Frequently Asked Questions - Households